Visa Rules & Regulations

 As an international student in F-1 status, your primary purpose in the U.S. is to study.
 Study in the States has an overview of the requirements to maintain F-1 status:

-Failure to maintain your F-1 status could result in serious consequences (i.e. termination) and may affect your access to future immigration benefits.
+Failure to maintain your F-1 status could result in serious consequences (i.e. SEVIS termination) which could lead to deportation and/or denial of future immigration benefits.

-At SRJC, the following policies have been adopted within the spirit of these regulations.
-Please read the following sections for more information.
+At SRJC, the following policies have been adopted to be in compliance with F-1 student regulations.
+Please read the sections below for more information.

 Full-time enrollment for international students at SRJC is defined as: